youpy/cemedine/README.md

 # cemedine

-A Go library to build subcommand for executable
+cemedine is a Go library to build subcommand for executable.
+It aims to make testing subcommand less painful.

 ## Usage